fubinf/sedrila/README.md

 - [Students](doc/students.md)
   who take the course.
 - [Instructors](doc/instructors.md)
-  who check solutions for tasks submitted by the students.
+  who check solutions of tasks when students submit them.

-### 2.3 Developer installation
+## 2.3 Developer installation

 In case you want to make changes to sedrila yourself, this is how to set up development.